Evaluating Single-Tenant vs. Multi-Tenant Software

 Often, multi-tenant software companies struggle to keep up with the latest advances in system backup and restore options.
 Many firms fail to offer a more durable and resilient restore option.

 Multi-tenant platforms usually offer reduced options in terms of customizations, which lessens the overall control over the quality of the environment or the user's ability to interact with the system.

 In a multi-tenant ecosystem, if a change is made to the core software that breaks functionality, all tenants are affected.
 This issue can occur when implementing system upgrades or updates.

 A multi-tenant environment will usually allow for shared access to multiple functionalities within a system.
-Problems can inevitably occur if a feature is modified that is dependant upon another functionality.
+Problems can inevitably occur if a feature is modified that is dependent upon another functionality.
 A perfect example of this is Microsoft’s KB4512508 Cumulative Update issue.
-They state they are “working on a resolution” but provide no timeframe for a fix.
+They state they are "working on a resolution” but provide no timeframe for a fix.
 In this case, in trying to patch a vulnerability and code issues, the outcomes were obscure error codes and broken systems.
 The key concept here is, the more moving parts there are, the higher the chance of breakdown, primarily if shared components affect multiple systems.

 So how do we choose between the two?

 Now we ask ourselves this crucial question; “Which architecture environment is best for my organization?”